 - Are any of the treatments not suitable (or better suited) for certain areas of hair or skin types?

 At Pulse Light Clinic we use Gentle Max Pro by Syneron Candela which allows us to target all skin types but does not currently allow us to target peach fuzz, grey, blonde or red hairs.
 Although older technology such as Electrolysis can help those with all hair colours on lighter skin types.
-Many at-home IPL devices do not work if you skin is dark or hair is light due to the lower intensity thank those used professionally.
+Many at-home IPL devices do not work if your skin is dark or your hair is light due to the lower intensity than those used professionally.
 Finer hairs are generally harder to treat with any method, and Electrolysis would be best for this for small areas.
-For some women with finer hairs they may not suitable for treatment on the back, chest, abdomen, upper arm and areas on the face.
-We do not advice laser treatments on women who are pregnant or suffer some skin conditions (assessed at consultation).
+For some women with finer hairs, they may not suitable for treatment on the back, chest, abdomen, upper arm and areas on the face.
+We do not advise laser treatments on women who are pregnant or suffer some skin conditions (assessed at consultation).

 - Do any of the three treatments offer permanent hair removal/ can hair grow back?

 With Laser hair removal and Electrolysis you will only see up to 80% permanent hair reduction with Electrolysis it is a slow technique and hairs may reappear and require top-up sessions after a few years.
 IPL and Soprano Ice laser is only permanent for one hair growth cycle similar to waxing and will require more than 8 sessions.